zainnn21/Ecommerce/README.md

 # E-Commerce Application

-Welcome to our E-Commerce Application!
+E-Commerce Application!
 This is a full-stack project built using React for the frontend, Java Spring Boot for the backend, and MySQL for the database.

 ## Description